sveljko/cppbound/README.md

 undefined behavior and all bugs should be reproducible and unit tests do give a high degree of assurance that code is correct.
 Also, one can see that checking for ranges of integers can lead to somewhat clumsy-looking code, but that's the price of safety.

+## Range bound  singly linked (forward) lists

+Just like the ones from the STL, these save some memory and have slightly better performance for most functions compared to their doubly linked counterpart, but can only be traversed one way (forward) and one can't simply (and efficiently) remove an item by position/iterator.

+## Skiplists for associative containers

+Skiplists are a good fit for this library, with each node being an array of links ("pointers") to the next node per level.
+Also, this makes them easy to make cache-friendly, putting all  nodes in an array.

+For code clarity, these are singly linked skiplists, which means that removing by iterator is as efficient as removing by value.
+If some application requires better  performance for removing by iterator, a "doubly linked skiplist" should be implemented.

+Parts of the STL associative containers interface that obviously "hint" that it expects they are implemented as red-black-trees are omitted.
+Other parts are missing simply because of a lack of need so far and are easilly added.

+Skiplists rely on a good RNG to randomize the levels of each node, thus we currently "hard-code" to a good, well-known RNG from the C++ standard library.
+This requires further study on how to allow the user to parameterize RNG w/out performance degradation.